US DOE selects Tennessee Universities and State Agencies for Smart Manufacturing Leadership Program

 ISSE’s 2023-24 Annual Report is now available online.

 ISSE continues to implement its five-year strategic plan to increase its research, educational, and outreach activities at the University of Tennessee.
 ISSE will promote the development of policies, technologies, and educational programs that will address and help remedy critical environmental issues around the world.
-We will strengthen our emphasis on cross-disciplinary collaborations that will help bring about global sustainability and environmental equity and justice.
+We will strengthen our emphasis on cross-disciplinary collaborations that will help bring about global sustainability.

 Quick Look – ISSE Centers & Programs